-A familiar and favorite biblical prayer held the key to helping me let go of anger.
+Elizabeth Sherrill, author of Surprised by Grace, shares how a familiar and favorite biblical prayer helped me let go of anger.

 Our Father who is in heaven, uphold the holiness of your name.
 Matthew 6:9 (The Daily Life Bible)